The Creation of Adam

-The Creation of Adam (Creazione di Adamo), also known as The Creation of Man, is a fresco painting by Italian artist Michelangelo, which forms part of the Sistine Chapel's ceiling, painted c.
-1508–1512.
+The Creation of Adam (Creazione di Adamo), also known as The Creation of Man, is a fresco painting by Italian artist Michelangelo, which forms part of the Sistine Chapel's ceiling, painted 1508–1512.
 It illustrates the Biblical creation narrative from the Book of Genesis in which God gives life to Adam, the first man.
 The fresco is part of a complex scheme and is chronologically the fourth in the series of panels depicting episodes from Genesis.

 The painting has been reproduced in countless imitations and parodies.
 Michelangelo's Creation of Adam is one of the most replicated religious paintings of all time.